What is Endometriosis?

 - Pain with intercourse or dyspareunia.

 - Endometriomas on the ovaries on ultrasound.
-Although endometriosis is often not picked up on ultrasound.
-It is only visible on ultrasound if the tissue is attached to the ovaries, often it is not.
+Endometriosis is often not picked up on ultrasound.
+It is only visible on ultrasound if the tissue is attached to the ovaries; it is not.

 How is Endometriosis Diagnosed?

 Your doctor may diagnose this disease based on the signs and symptoms above.
 However, the only definitive way to know if you do or don’t have it is through laparoscopic surgery.
 This is a surgical procedure where the surgeon makes 2 small incisions in your abdomen.
 He or she then uses a laparoscope to look around your abdomen.
-They may use this to diagnose endometriosis and remove endometriomas and clean up adhesions if they are present.
+They may use this to diagnose endometriosis, remove endometriomas, and clean up adhesions if present.

 How is Endometriosis Treated?

-Conventional treatment of endometriosis involves cleaning up endometriotic lesions, scar tissue, and adhesions with laparoscopic surgery.
-Or hormone balancing with the birth control pill, decreasing estrogen with Lupron, or increasing progesterone with the drug Visanne.
+Conventional treatment of endometriosis involves removing endometriotic lesions, scar tissue, and adhesions via laparoscopic surgery.
+Drug treatment of endometriosis may involve the birth control pill, decreasing estrogen with Lupron, or increasing progesterone with the drug Visanne.

 What is the Naturopathic Treatment for Endometriosis?

-As with any condition, through naturopathic medicine, I aim to get at the root cause of the problem.
+As with any condition, I aim to address the root cause through naturopathic medicine.
 Many of the theories listed above as to the cause of this disease relate to estrogen dominance.
-Estrogen dominance means that relatively speaking there is more estrogen than progesterone.
+Estrogen dominance means that, relative to progesterone, there is more estrogen.
 There are a few reasons why this can happen:

 - Poor liver clearance of estrogen.
-In order to maintain the appropriate level of estrogen in the body, the liver has to break down and remove any extra.
+To maintain the appropriate level of estrogen in the body, the liver has to break down and remove any excess.
 This process is called phase I and phase II liver detoxification.
-Low levels of vitamins and minerals that are needed for liver detoxification means inefficient estrogen removal and therefore an estrogen buildup.
+Low levels of vitamins and minerals that are needed for liver detoxification mean inefficient estrogen removal and, therefore, an estrogen buildup.

 - Excessive estrogen activity from xenoestrogens.
-Xenoestrogens are environmental pollutants like BPA from plastic.
+Xenoestrogens are environmental pollutants, such as BPA from plastics.
 These can act like estrogen in your body.
 It’s also your liver’s job to remove these from your bloodstream and process them as waste for excretion.

 - High levels of estrogen suppress the production of the remaining hormones that would otherwise balance estrogen.
-There is a feedback loop where high estrogen suppresses the release of GnRH, a hormone that also stimulates progesterone production.
+There is a feedback loop in which high estrogen levels suppress the release of GnRH, a hormone that also stimulates progesterone production.

-- High insulin levels provoke higher levels and activity of estrogen.
+- High insulin levels provoke higher estrogen levels and activity.

-- Lack of vitamin B6 causes low progesterone production.
+- A lack of vitamin B6 leads to low progesterone production.

 How Effective is Naturopathic Treatment for Endometriosis?